Why Promotions Feel Political (And What to Do About It)

 - Candidates are discussed in calibration meetings

-- A committee (often including people who don't know you) votes or decides
+- A committee (often including people who do not know you) votes or decides

 - Your manager has to "defend" your case against other candidates

-Perception matters.
-If people in the room have heard your name positively, you start with an advantage.
-If they've never heard of you, you start with a disadvantage.
+Perception matters at the room level.
+If people in the room have heard your name positively — "oh yes, she unblocked our team on that API integration" — you start with social capital.
+If they have never heard of you, you start at zero and your manager has to spend political capital vouching for a stranger.

 Playing the Game Without Losing Yourself

 So what do you do?
-You can't pretend the game doesn't exist.
-But you also don't have to become someone you're not.
+You cannot pretend the game does not exist.
+But you also do not have to become someone you are not.

 Document Your Impact

-If you don't write it down, it didn't happen.
+If you do not write it down, it did not happen.
 Keep a running record of:

 Communicate Proactively

-Don't wait for people to ask what you're working on.
-Share updates before they're needed.
+Do not wait for people to ask what you are working on.
+Share updates before they are needed.

-- Write clear handoff docs that show your thought process
+- Write clear handoff docs and postmortems that show your reasoning, not just your output

-The goal isn't to be loud.
-It's to make your work visible to people who wouldn't otherwise see it.
+The goal is not to be loud.
+It is to make your work legible to people who would not otherwise see it.

 Build Relationships Beyond Your Team

 The people in calibration rooms often work in different parts of the organization.
-If they've never interacted with you, you're just a name on a spreadsheet.
+If they have never interacted with you, you are just a name on a spreadsheet.

 Choose Projects Strategically